rcol4jc/Expenses/README.md

 ## Programming Philosophy

 First, I am using the KISS principle (Keep it simple stupid).
-Note, I tried to make a balance between simple for the user and as simple as possible for a programming.
+Note, I tried to make a balance between simple for the user and as simple as possible for a programner.
 I made sure to comment extensively.

 Second, I tried use Object Oriented PHP and dependensy injection.
-There is probably easier ways to program, but I tried to eliminate any way that my father-in-law could destroy anything.
+There is probably easier ways to program, but I tried to eliminate any way that my father-in-law could destroy anything and the best way to start is encapsilation.

 ## Have a crack at it!